Are you looking for the best luaus on Oahu that don’t feel cheesy? Keep scrolling for my honest review of the Experience Nutridge Luau on Oahu.

 Mini Lau Lau

-This is the first time I’ve ever seen lau lau at a luau before!
+This is the first time I’ve ever seen lau lau at a luau!
 It’s meat that is wrapped in a leaf and steamed.
-These are the perfect size for people to try this traditional Hawaiian food.
+These are the perfect size for trying this traditional Hawaiian food.

 Hawaiian Chicken